 Gun Galuut Ger Camp

-Meet your guide after breakfast and drive east out of UB to the Ger Camp, around two hours drive.
+Meet your guide after breakfast for a city tour, and a 2 hours drive 120km east out of UB to the Ger Camp.
 Settle in to your comfortable and traditional ger for 2 nights and explore local surroundings.

 Gun Galuut Ger Camp